Search an address for price estimates and sales history.

 Consider all these tax implications before deciding where and when to invest because these can affect your financial well-being.
 If you expect high rental yields and expect to make a profit because your expenses (maintenance and interest payable on loan) are lower than the rent, then this is called “positive gearing”.

 At the same time, you are “negatively geared” if you incur an investment loss because your investment expenses exceed your rental income and you only expect to benefit from capital gains in the future.
 Both these situations will reduce your tax payable but it is important to consider your financial situation before you borrow to finance an investment property.
+Capital growth is not guaranteed from an investment property.

 Investing in a property is a massive milestone in anyone’s life.
 It’s important to understand exactly how investments work in order to get the most profit and positive gearing.
 In this list, we have explored the different things to consider before investing in property.
 Due consideration of these factors that may influence the success of your investment should be your mantra.